outreachy/website/README.md

 ```
 git clone https://github.com/outreachy/website.git
-cd website
 ```

-In order to develop with Python, you'll need the Python 3 development headers, so install them (for example, `apt-get install python3-dev` on Ubuntu).
+In order to develop with Python, you'll need the Python 3 development headers, so install them.
+For example, on Debian or Ubuntu Linux, you can use `apt-get install python3-dev` to install the Python 3 development headers.

 You'll also need to install node.js.
+If you're running Linux, it's recommended you install it using your package manager.
+If you're using Windows or Mac, follow the [installation instructions](https://nodejs.org/en/download/) on the node.js website.

 Next, you'll need to create a new virtualenv.
 A "virtualenv" is a separate virtual environment for working on different Python projects.
 It's good practice to create a virtual environment for each Python project you're working on, in case they have conflicting dependencies, and so that you make sure to record all the dependencies for each project.